-To help you out, we’ve put together this list of the 10 most common flight attendant interview questions, along with tips on how to answer them!
+To help you out, we’ve put together this list of the 15 most common flight attendant interview questions, along with tips on how to answer them!

-1. ‘What do you know about our airline?’
+1. “What do you know about our airline?”

-2. ‘Why do you want to work for our airline?’
+2. “Why do you want to work for our airline?”

-For example, you can mention how the airline in question has a sterling reputation for professionalism and flawless customer service, and then explain how the opportunity to work under and alongside such industry leaders is a massive driver for you.
+For example, you can mention how the airline in question has a sterling reputation for professionalism and flawless customer service, and explain how the opportunity to work with such industry leaders is a massive driver for you.

-3. ‘Where do you see yourself in five years?’
+3. “Where do you see yourself in five years?”

-4. ‘What are your strengths?’
+4. “What are your strengths?”

-To answer this question, you need to first understand the key skills and personality traits that airlines are looking for.
+To answer this question, first you need to understand the key skills and personality traits that airlines are looking for.
 You then need to apply this to your answer.

 The trick is to select the qualities that best describe you and then align them with what your interviewer is looking for.

-5. ‘Do you prefer working alone or as part of a team?’
+5. “Do you prefer working alone or as part of a team?”